adam-bondi/CP423/README.md

 Answer generation uses a locally deployed, free LLM via [Ollama](https://ollama.com): **Meta Llama 3.2 (3B)**, accessed through Ollama's local REST API (`http://localhost:11434/api/generate`), with `temperature=0` for deterministic outputs.

 The model is prompted with the retrieved chunks (labelled `[Chunk ID]`) and the user's question, and instructed to:
-- Answer **only** using the provided context, never outside/parametric knowledge
+- Answer **only** using the provided context (k=5 most highly graded text chunks), never outside/parametric knowledge
 - Reply with exactly `"I don't know."` when the context does not contain the answer
 - Cite every fact used with an inline `[Chunk ID]` tag